Ignas-S/psk-lab/README.md

-# Lynch the man who made jsf
+# a bad man made jsf
-He deserves a painful death for his sins